 Rest in the shallow water and take your time to absorb the spectacular natural vistas which surround you – allow Icelandic nature to work its magic upon you!

-Reykjadalur is an interesting and quite descriptive name which is a blend of two words: “reykja”, which means smoke, and “dalur”, meaning valley.
+Reykjadalur is an interesting name that’s a blend of two words: “reykja,” which means “smoke,” and “dalur,” meaning “valley.”
 With the plumes of steam rising from the earth being visible over long distances it is no wonder that this valley is so named!
 Nearby Hveragerði is sometimes said to be the hot spring capital of the world.

 Known as ‘Smokey Valley’ expect your gaze to be met by vents with steam rising and bubbling springs.
 The path winds around the hills that lead you to a stretch of river that is paved with a newly built wooden path.
 Here you can change and find the perfect spot to chill out and bathe in the geothermal areas.